Timeline view of customer events

 Many events are tracked automatically, but administrators can create new event types to track additional activities.

 Customer event tracking in your application

 To capture customer events in your application, enable decisioning services.

-If Decision Strategy Manager is deployed in the application server, then create nodes in the decisioning landing pages (Decision Strategy Manager (DSM) - landing page.).
+If Decision Strategy Manager is deployed in the application server, then create nodes in the decisioning landing pages (Enabling decision management services.).
 For more information, see

 Add the nodes to the decisioning landing pages.
 By default, each added node has a status of NORMAL.
-For more information on decision nodes, see About decision data nodes.
+For more information on decision nodes, see Configuration settings for nodes.
 If Pega Customer Decision Hub is deployed and nodes are not added or if Pega Customer Decision Hub is not deployed, then customer events are not captured and the timeline widget is empty.

 Configuring the customer timeline

 The Customer journey widget, on the customer composite, displays the most common customer activities in a customer timeline view.
 Configure the events source for the customer timeline, and configure additional events to track, if required.